-Work is now ongoing to define the range of studies that will make up the project’s ‘Environmental Impact Assessment’ (EIA).
-This is a series of assessments of the potential environmental effects of a project, undertaken by specialist environmental and technical consultants.
-This will cover the following areas:
+Work was undertaken to define the scope of the studies that will make up the project’s EIA.
+This is a series of assessments of the potential effects of a proposed project on the receiving environment, undertaken by specialist and technical consultants.
+Assessments have been completed for the following topics.

 Landscape and visual

-A Landscape and Visual Impact Assessment has been undertaken to identify the landscape and visual receptors in relation to the Development as well as the potential impacts the Development may have on the physical elements of the landscape.
-Areas included in the assessment are landscape character, designated scenic and landscape areas, Wild Land Areas (WLAs) and viewpoints from various locations such as settlements, routes, hilltops and other sensitive locations.
+A landscape and visual impact assessment has been undertaken to identify the landscape and visual receptors in relation to the proposed project, as well as the potential impacts the project may have on the physical elements of the landscape.
+Areas included in the assessment are landscape character, designated scenic and landscape areas, Wild Land Areas and viewpoints from various locations such as settlements, routes, hill tops and other sensitive locations.

 Hydrology and hydrogeology

-Hydrological and Hydrogeological aspects were a key component in the design process and proposed layout; it is essential with any development to reduce the risk of hydrological impacts as much as possible.
-All methods of assessment will ensure there will be no significant effects on the nearby waterbodies including pollution, flood potential and acidification.
+Hydrological and hydrogeological aspects were a key component in the design process and proposed layout; it is essential with any development to reduce the risk of hydrological impacts as much as possible, including pollution, flood potential and acidification.

-Desk-based studies, consultation and site walkover have been conducted in order to establish the potential effects of the proposed Development on both hydrological and hydrogeological features, such as the River Thurso and the Little River as well as other waterbodies in and around the Site.
+Desk-based studies, consultation and site walkovers have been conducted to establish the potential effects of the proposed project on both hydrological and hydrogeological features, such as the River Thurso and the Little River, as well as other waterbodies in and around the site.

 Peat and ground conditions

 Avoiding deep peat was a crucial driver of the design process, and the proposed layout seeks to avoid disturbance to these nationally important carbon stores.
-The EIA will provide a Peat Management Plan which will detail peat depths across the site, and a Carbon Balance assessment, which will detail the overall carbon losses and savings as a result of the development, and also the estimated carbon payback period.
-The shorter the payback period, the greater benefit the Development will have in displacing emissions associated with electricity generated by burning fossil fuels.
+The EIA presents a Peat Management Plan which details peat depths across the site.
+A Carbon Balance Assessment has also been undertaken that details the overall carbon losses and savings as a result of the development, as well as the estimated carbon payback period.
+The shorter the payback period, the greater benefit the project will have in displacing emissions associated with electricity generated by burning fossil fuels.

 Ecology

 Surveys have been carried out to determine the presence of ecology and habitats on and around the site.
 This included surveys for vegetation, bats, wildcats, fisheries and other protected species such as otter, badger, pine marten, water vole and reptiles.
-The EIA will assess the impacts of the Development on these species in terms of effects such as habitat loss and disturbance, potential displacement, turbine-related bat mortality.
+The EIA has assessed the impacts of the project on these species in terms of effects such as habitat loss and disturbance, potential displacement, turbine-related bat mortality.

 Ornithology

-Surveys began in September 2018 and concluded in August 2020, to determine the presence of ornithology and habitats on and around the Site.
-This included surveys for flight activity surveys, foraging goose and swan surveys, upland breeding bird surveys, breeding raptor surveys and breeding diver surveys.
-The EIA will assess the impacts of the Development on these species in terms of effects such as disturbance, habitat loss and potential displacement.
+Surveys began in September 2018 and concluded in August 2020, to determine the presence of ornithology and habitats on and around the site.
+This included flight activity surveys, foraging goose and swan surveys, upland breeding bird surveys, breeding raptor surveys and breeding diver surveys.
+The EIA assessed the impacts of the project on these species in terms of effects such as disturbance, habitat loss and potential displacement.

 Noise

-Extensive and detailed modelling exercises were undertaken for the various layout iterations to determine the appropriate noise levels that would be required for the operation of the Development to ensure ETSU noise limits were adhered to.
+Extensive and detailed modelling exercises were undertaken for the various layout iterations to determine the appropriate noise levels that would be required for the operation of the wind farm to adhere with ETSU noise limits.

-The EIA will provide an assessment on the effect of noise on human receptors, including residential properties and villages in close proximity to the site, by comparing the noise levels of the development against existing background noise levels.
+An assessment on the effect of noise on human receptors, including residential properties and villages in close proximity to the site, by comparing the noise levels of the development against existing background noise levels, is presented in the EIA Report.

 Archaeology and cultural heritage

-The design has sought to avoid direct effects on heritage assets on site, and minimise indirect effects to assets surrounding the site.
-The effects of the Development on these assets will be assessed within the EIA report.
-Where any significant effects are identified, appropriate mitigation will be recommended.
+The project layout and design has sought to avoid direct effects on heritage assets on site and minimise indirect effects to assets surrounding the site.
+The effects of the project on these assets have been assessed within the EIA Report.
+Where any significant effects have been identified, appropriate mitigation is recommended.

 Access and transportation

-The assessment will consider all routes which are likely to be used by construction traffic, and will focus upon the movement of traffic along the public road network including abnormal load vehicles (turbine components) and construction related traffic (heavy and light goods vehicles and cars).
+The assessment considers all routes which are likely to be used by project construction traffic and focuses upon the movement of traffic along the public road network including abnormal load vehicles (turbine components) and construction related traffic (heavy and light goods vehicles and cars).

-The port of delivery for wind turbine components is anticipated to be Wick, and the focus of the assessment will therefore be on the A99, A9, B870 and the unnamed road towards Altnabreac.
+The port for delivery of wind turbine components is anticipated to be Wick, and the focus of the assessment has therefore been on the A99, A9, B870 and the unnamed road towards Altnabreac.

-The assessment will include potential effects arising from traffic generation as a result of the construction period, such as pedestrian amenity, accidents and safety, driver delay and noise.
+The assessment includes potential effects arising from traffic generation as a result of the construction period, such as pedestrian amenity, accidents and safety, driver delay and noise.

 Socio-economics, including tourism, recreation and land use

-The Socio-Economic, Land-Use, Tourism and Recreation assessment will consider the impacts the proposed Development will have on the areas mentioned above.
-The assessment will consist of a desk-based study whereby the impacts on Socio-Economic features such as employment and the economy will be assessed; the desk-based study will also assess the impacts on Tourism, Recreation and Land-Use features such as the core path and walkway Caithness A which has a number of routes in and around the Site, as well as any national cycling networks; as well as the the River Thurso which is a popular salmon angling river and attracts a lot of tourists.
-The impacts on Hotels and accommodation such as the Ulbster Arms Hotel, and recreational activities and tourist attractions such as Achalone Activities and Achanarras Quarry will also be included in the assessment.
-Consultation with the relevant public bodies and organisations will also be conducted.
+The assessment consists of a desk-based study whereby the impacts on socio-economic features such as employment and the economy has been assessed.
+The desk-based study also assesses the impacts on tourism, recreation and land-use features such as the core path and walkway – Caithness A – which has a number of routes in and around the site, as well as any national cycling networks.
+The River Thurso which is a popular salmon angling river is also considered.
+Impacts on hotels and local accommodation, such as the Ulbster Arms Hotel, and recreational activities and tourist attractions, such as Achalone Activities and Achanarras Quarry, are included in the assessment.
+Consultation with the relevant public bodies and organisations has been conducted.

 Aviation and telecommunications